-Asset Class Target Asset Allocation Real Rate of Return Arithmetic Basis Long-Term Expected Real Rate of Return
+Asset Class Target Asset Allocation Long- Term Expected Real Rate of Return Arithmetic Basis

-Cash Equivalents 2.6% 4.00% 0.10%
+Cash Equivalents 2.6% 4.00%

-Domestic Equity 36.0% 4.55% 1.64%
+Domestic Equity 36.0% 4.55%

-Foreign Equity 18.0% 6.35% 1.14%
+Foreign Equity 18.0% 6.35%

-Fixed Income 24.0% 1.00% 0.23%
+Fixed Income 23.4% 1.00%

-Private Equity 12.0% 7.75% 0.93%
+Private Equity 12.0% 7.75%

-Real Estate 8.0% 4.00% 0.32%
+Real Estate 8.0% 4.00%

-Total 100.0% 4.37%

-Inflation 3.00%

-Portfolio Expeted Return 7.37%

 The long-term expected return on pension plan assets is reviewed as part of the regular experience studies prepared for the PERS.
-The most recent analysis, performed for the period covering fiscal years 2003 through 2009, is outlined in a report dated June 2010, which is located on the MPERA website.
-Several factors are considered in evaluating the long-term rate of return assumption including rates of return adopted by similar public sector systems, and by using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed by the investment consultant for each major asset class.
+The most recent analysis, performed for the period covering fiscal years 2011 through 2016, is outlined in a report dated May 2017, which is located on the MPERA website.
+Several factors are considered in evaluating the long-term rate of return assumption including historical rates of return, rates of return adopted by similar public sector systems, and by using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The assumption is intended to be a long term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.
-Best estimates are presented as the arithmetic real rates of return for each major asset class included in the PERS target asset allocation as of the measurement date, June 30, 2016, is summarized in the Target Allocations - PERS Plan table above.
+Best estimates are presented as the arithmetic real rates of return for each major asset class included in the PERS target asset allocation as of the measurement date, June 30, 2017, is summarized in the Target Allocations - PERS Plan table above.